cwendorf/CALM/docs/producing/README.md

 #### Example: Nonorthogonal Contrasts

-In this custom example, the intercept is equivalent to mean of the first group.
+In this custom example, the intercept is equivalent to the mean of the first group.
 The first parameter represents the difference between the first group and mean of the subsequent groups.
 The second parameter represents the difference between the first and second groups.

 ```r